f5devcentral/f5-agility-labs-irules/docs/class2/module1/lab2.rst

 **Test additional conditions:**

-- From Chrome Window, modify the request to include an additional violation, http://hackazon.f5demo.com/product/view?id<script>=72%00
+- From Chrome Window, modify the request to include an additional violation: http://hackazon.f5demo.com/product/view?id<script>=72%00

- - This request should receive a block page, b/c it contains violations which have not been approved per override request
+- This request should receive a block page because it contains violations that were not approved per override request

-- From Chrome window, send requests for additional URLs matching the override pattern, http://hackazon.f5demo.com/product/view?id=73%00, http://hackazon.f5demo.com/product/view?id=7%00
+- From Chrome window, send requests for additional URLs matching the override pattern: http://hackazon.f5demo.com/product/view?id=73%00, http://hackazon.f5demo.com/product/view?id=7%00

 Review
 ~~~~~~~

-While a relatively simple scenario, the above demonstrates how you can use iRules in concert with F5 ASM to handle special situations.
-The example above, if relaxed directly by ASM policy tweaks, would have required a broader weakening of an organization’s application security policy.
-Also, this type of change, when deployed through a policy re-configuration, often has downstream impact on orchestration and automation tools, and can lead to false positives with vulnerability.
-Using an iRule, we were able to temporarily override the security policy without, mitigate the exposed vulnerability, and meet the requirements outlined by the business representatives.
+While a relatively simple scenario, the above lab exercise demonstrates the use of iRules in concert with the F5 ASM to handle special situations.
+The above example would have required a broader weakening of an organization’s application security policy if the request from the business was relaxed directly by the ASM policy tweaks.
+Also, this type of change when deployed through a policy re-configuration often has downstream impact on orchestration and automation tools and can lead to false positives with vulnerability.
+Using an iRule, we were able to temporarily override the security policy without any policy changes, mitigate the exposed vulnerability, and meet the requirements outlined by the business representatives.